hnc-agency/hnc-csv/README.md

 In fact, `decode/1,2` is implemented via `decode_fold/3,4`.

-#### Providers
+### Providers

+The `decode` family of functions accepts both a raw binary as well as a `Provider` that delivers chunks of raw binary.
+When given a raw binary, it is converted into a binary provider for further processing.

-Those functions take a `provider` as their first parameter.
-A provider here means a 0-arity function which, when called, returns either a tuple where the first element is a chunk of binary data and the second is a new provider function for the next chunk of data, or the atom `end_of_data` to indicate that the provider has delivered all data.
+A provider is a 0-arity function which, when called, returns either a tuple where the first element is a chunk of binary data and the second is a new provider function for the next chunk of data, or the atom `end_of_data` to indicate that the provider has delivered all data.

+Providers can be implemented stateless of stateful, usually depending on the characteristics of the underlying data source.

+A stateless provider does not change and is not susceptible to external changes to the state of the underlying data source.

+A stateful provider on the other hand may change or be susceptible to changes to the state of the underlying data source or both.
+It is recommended to not (re-)use stateful providers or their underlying data source before, while or after being used in decoding functions, except for any necessary setup before or cleanup after being used.

-`hnc_csv` comes with two convenience functions, `get_binary_provider/1,2` and `get_file_provider/1,2` which return providers for binaries or files, respectively.
+`hnc_csv` comes with two convenience functions, `get_binary_provider/1,2` (stateless) and `get_file_provider/1,2` (stateful) which return providers for binaries or files, respectively.

 ##### Example

-The following is an implementation of a provider which delivers data taken from a given list of binaries:
+The following is an implementation of a (stateless) custom provider which delivers data taken from a given list of binaries:
 ```erlang
 -module(example_provider).
 -export([get_list_provider/1]).